6.1. Gills Build Guide

 Next, we'll do some more top panel action to get the alignment right.
 Install the top panel and M3 screws back like in the previous step.

-Wiggle the LEDs and align them as good as possible with the little windows on the panel before soldering them tight.
+Wiggle the LEDs and align them as good as possible with their panel windows before soldering them tight.

 This is arguably the trickiest part of the whole build process, but with a little patience and common sense you'll get it right!
-You can also bend the LEDs after you've soldered them down.
+You may also be able to readjust the LEDs after you've soldered them by slightly bending them in position.

 - LED1: Green LED, 3mm *1